A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Hashing Transducer Networks and Parallel Computation

-\begin{ex} Consider the emptiness query of Example \ref{ex:false_calm} computed by an hashing transducer network, over a nonempty instance \textbf{I}.
-Note that $\mathcal{K}$ is unbounded.
-Every non trivial configuration will output $T$ true even if the initial instance is nonempty if we select a partitioned family $H$.
-In fact, if this is the case, at least a node exists which will have relation $S$ empty when \texttt{Ready} is set to true. \end{ex}
+Assume the following input instance \textbf{I} = \{\texttt{R(1,2,3)}, \texttt{P(2,3)}\}.
+Clearly the original query will have empty output over this input instance.
+However, Let $(N, D)$ be a non-trivial configuration, and $H$ a hash family such that constants \texttt{1} and \texttt{2} are hashed to two different nodes.
+We then have that $\mathcal{N}$ outputs the fact \texttt{Q(2,3)} when using this configuration, i.e., $\mathcal{N}$ is not safe. \eat{ Consider the emptiness query of Example \ref{ex:false_calm} computed by a hashing transducer network over a nonempty instance \textbf{I}.
+Note that $\mathcal{K}$ is unrestricted.
+If we select a partitioned family $H$, every non-trivial configuration will output $T$ true, even if the initial instance is nonempty.
+In fact, when $H$ is partitioned, at least a node exists having relation $S$ empty when \texttt{Ready} is set to true. } \end{example}

-The last two definitions basically project upon our model the \emph{safety} and \emph{liveness properties} of specifications over distributed systems \cite{kindler1994safety} .
-Informally, the safety property is used to state that ``\emph{nothing bad will ever happen}", while the liveness property certifies that ``\emph{something good will eventually happen}".
-In our model the safety property can be restated as ``\emph{no wrong fact will ever be derived}", and this is exactly Definition \ref{df:safe}, while the liveness property can be reformulated as ``\emph{some fact will eventually be derived}", and this is what Definition \ref{df:live} specifies.
-In this new guise, as Example \ref{ex:emptiness_partition} showed, the safety property must be clearly enforced when non-monotonic queries exist in a program, which consequently must be evaluated only if it is safe to do so.
-Conversely, the liveness property must always be satisfied if we want to ensured that every result will actually be computed by a specification.